prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- And, after one batch completes...
+- After one batch completes...

    - another would start up again.